muzkkir/CTFFriday/README.md

 <kbd>![alt text](test/27.png)</kbd>

+Now, I needed to read each line and understand the flow of decryption.
+So I concluded after spending few minutes on the code, I found that the "c" parameter having the wrong "-" sign instead It needs to be "+" for adding the decryption key to the decryption logic.

 ```
-After some random changes in file I found that something was wrong in that line:
+After some changes in file with parameter value I found that something was wrong in that line:
 "c = (p - (k[i % strlen(k)] ^ t) - i*i) & 0xff;"

 So I changed the "-" value to "+" So the code would work perfectly.